 - Specify a true vapor retarder, with a minimum thickness of 10 mils, under the slab to prevent moisture seeping in through the ground.

-- Lower the water-to-cement ratio in concrete mixtures.
+- the water-to-cement ratio in concrete mixtures.
 Various admixtures suffice in minimizing initial moisture content while ensuring a workable mix.

 - Allow the slab to dry naturally at service conditions.
 Protect it from the elements, and avoid maintenance or cleaning processes that will wet the slab.

 - , conduct, and verify reliable, accurate concrete moisture content testing before proceeding with floor covering.

 For decades, builders and flooring installers have assessed concrete moisture using the anhydrous calcium chloride (CaCl) test of moisture vapor emissions.
 The moisture vapor emission rate (MVER) is the amount of moisture emitted into a salt compound sealed to the surface of concrete with an enclosed moisture dome.
 The anhydrous CaCl test assesses slab surface moisture content for 60-72 hours.
 The resulting MVER had been deemed as a reliable method for determining concrete slab readiness.

 However, the 21st century brought renewed inquiry regarding the anhydrous CaCl test method.
 The construction industry began to recognize that slab performance, as assessed by CaCl, was often less stable than the MVER first indicated.
 Specifically, professionals focused on the fact that by nature, the anhydrous CaCl test assessed moisture conditions only at the surface of the slab.
 It was time to re-evaluate the historic tool of concrete moisture assessment: the anhydrous CaCl test and its accompanying industry standard, ASTM F1869.

 How could a general contractor and specifier help the flooring installer prevent future moisture problems?